 You may have noticed that both examples reach the minimum which would indicate that we should have reached a point where the model performs well, right?

-Not quite, in fact there is a whole concept in machine learning called the bias/variance tradeoff.
+Not quite, in fact there is a concept called the bias/variance tradeoff.
 The general idea of this is that there are two extremes that result in poor performance.

 • High Bias: The model is too inflexible to model the data correctly

-• Happens when models are too simple for patterns in the data
+• Models is too simple to adequately capture the patterns in the data

 • This is where we are, there is no world where a line will correctly fit a parabola